rsksmart/rif-relay/README.md

 #### Running some test and one of them throws: Error: listen EADDRINUSE: address already in use :::8090

 The relay server running in the background.
 Run the bash file `scripts/kill-relay-server.sh`

+## 7. Gas Station Network <a id="c07"></a>

+This project is based on GSN and expands its capabilities and security model while reducing gas costs.
+It does this by:
+- Securely deploying counterfactual SmartWallet proxies for each user account: this eliminates the need for relying on _msgSender() and _msgData() functions.
+- Elimination of interaction with Uniswap: relay providers accumulate tokens on a Verifier under their control to later on decide what to do with funds.

+Code here is based on [Gas Stations Network](https://github.com/opengsn/gsn) (GSN).
+In a nutshell, GSN abstracts away gas to minimize onboarding & UX friction for dapps.
+With GSN, gasless clients can interact with Ethereum contracts without users needing ETH for transaction fees.
+The GSN is a decentralized system that improves dapp usability without sacrificing security.